DenimCity/crud-sequelize/README.md

 - [] deploy to heroku when a pull request is merged or push to master
 - [] run tests in github actions when branch is pushed
 - [] add code coverage requirements
+- [] in crease code coverage to 100%

 ## Requirements to run locally